thesecretlab/diary/Steps.md

 1. Open DYNoteListViewController.m.
 2. Update `controller: didChangeObject: atIndexPath: forChangeType: newIndexPath:` to set the note view controller's note to nil if it's currently displaying the note that was deleted.

+Finally, we'll make it so that tapping the Trash button in the Location popover removes the location.

+1. Open DYLocationViewController.m.
+2. Update removeNote: to remove all annotations, stop the location manager, and set it to nil.